DiamondCoder02/Lulu_Femboy/README.md

-# Femboi_OwO
+# 4th Discorcd bot: Femboi_OwO
-Please don't use this...
+Please don't use this...(, unless you know what mess I made here.)

-Getting better but still early in development
+Getting better but still early in development.
+Still not stupid proof but working on it.

-Made slash command work.
+Works with nodeJS.

+Works with only slash commands.
 Just first start setup.bat then when done run start.bat.
 Everything is in English but I plan to add easy language support as usual.
+In config you can kinda see what I plan soon and how I'm currently holding.

-NSFW commands only works in nsfw channels
+NSFW commands only works in nsfw channels.

 Don't forget to get clientID and token from Discord developer page.